haveachin/infrared/README.md

 `ProxyTo` is the address that the proxy sents the incoming connections to
 `DisconnectMessage` is the text that gets diplayed as reason for the disconnect (use $username when you want to use their username)
 `Timeout` is the duration befor it will be shut down
-`Command` is the command that start the minecraft server

 **Only used if the** `Command` **is not present**
 `Docker` is a data object that represents a docker interface.

-- `ContainerID` is the ID of the container that contains the minecraft server
+- `ContainerName` is the Name of the container that contains the minecraft server
 **Only needed if you are using [Portainer](https://www.portainer.io/) for user privilege management**
 - `Portainer` is a data object that represents a portainer interface
   - `Address` is the address of the portainer instance